-The nonprofit sector is the second largest part of the private economy in the United States, generating almost $1 trillion per year.
-This sector employs nearly10 percent of the workforce and in many locations that number is even greater.
-With such a huge potential economic engine and political power base, why are nonprofit organizations almost never taken into consideration when key community and political decisions are made?
+The nonprofit sector is the second largest part of the private economy in the United States, generating almost close to 2 trillion dollars ( that is 12 zero’s) per year.
+This sector employs nearly 10% of the workforce and in many locations that number is even greater.
+With such a huge potential economic engine and political power base, why are nonprofit organizations rarely taken into consideration when key community and political decisions are made?
 Why aren’t nonprofits more engaged in advocacy and activism?
+This has to change.
+An old community organizer I learned from in Chicago, used to say that if we could gather just 1% of the population we could create a revolution of change.

-The answer: many nonprofit leaders are afraid of the political process and/or don’t think they need to get involved in lobbying and activism.
-Some of them are even afraid that if they lobby they will lose their funding.
-The fact remains that nonprofits can only gain strength and power (as organizations, alliances, and as a sector) if they become active in the activist process.
+Part of the answer, is that many nonprofit leaders are afraid of the political process and/or don’t think they need to get involved in lobbying and activism.
+Some of them are even afraid that if they lobby they will lose their funding and tax -exempt status.
+Why does it take a president of the United States that is undercutting the basic values of our democracy to engage our population?
+Why can’t people get involved in the huge variety of issues impacting our environment, health and child care, homelessness and poverty, hunger, etc.?
+The fact remains, that nonprofits can only gain strength and power (as organizations, alliances, and as a sector) if they become active in the activist process.

 Here are some tips on getting involved as both an advocate and an activist.